 Attach yourself to proactive people

 Your habits are built by your environment.
 When you were a kid, your habits were influenced by your parents and close relatives.
-When you reach to the teen-age, you learn new patterns from your friends.
+When you reach the teen-age, you learn new patterns from your friends.
 Similarly, when you are in the business world, you catch habits from those whom you are working with.
-Surround yourself with successful people, you will build new habits swiftly with fewer efforts.
+Surround yourself with successful people, you will build new habits swiftly with less effort.

 You do not need much effort to adopt a good habit, if you are in a good company.